 We also have the Law Society’s quality mark Lexcel accreditation v6 and we offer excellent client service, cost efficiency and minimum risks and work to the highest standards.

 We are committed to delivering the best client service and make sure that we understand and deliver what you expect.
 We aim to deliver a personal and friendly service where your chosen solicitor will handle your transaction from start to finish and will meet with you to go through the paperwork and sign the necessary legal documents.

 Our residential conveyancing services provide our clients with the right legal advice on all manners of property transactions selling and buying freehold and leasehold properties.
 We endeavour to ensure all transactions proceed as smoothly and as efficiently as possible, keeping our clients up to date at key stages in the transaction.

 We deal with the following types of property transactions:

-A Quick Guide to the transaction from start to finish
+A Quick Guide to the House-buying Transaction

 In this brief guide to residential conveyancing, we look at what the solicitors do, the main steps involved in the process and some of the key issues a buyer or seller needs to be aware of.

 What are the stages in the process?
 Once the price of the property being conveyed has been agreed, there are a number of steps your solicitor will go though: